Faith (The Weeknd song): Critical reception

 The song was noted as a being a highlight from the album by critics, with Max Cea from GQ calling it one of his masterworks in the realm of alternative R&B. Additionally, he applauds the Weeknd's writing and singing, as well as the production of the track, giving praise to the song's outro which directly leads into "Blinding Lights".
 Jon Dolan from Rolling Stone also gave a positive review for the song, describing it as being magisterial and giving particular praise to the Weeknd's vocals and Metro Boomin's production.
 The song's synthwave sound also received comparisons to the work done by Kavinsky on his debut single "Nightcall".

 Cancelled music video

 In an interview with Rolling Stone, it was mentioned that the Weeknd had treatments lined up for three more videos, which were for "Faith", "Escape from LA" and "Too Late" but that it was unclear when he would be able to film them.
 Only the video for "Too Late" was released however, with the status of the videos of "Escape from LA" and "Faith" currently unknown.

 Commercial performance

 Following the releasing of its parent album, "Faith" debuted at number 45 on the US Billboard Hot 100 dated April 4, 2020.
 It was the twelfth highest charting track from After Hours.

 Edited lyrics

-Abel when he was performing at Sao Paolo he instead of saying "I'm loosing my religion everyday", he said "I think I've found my religion in Sao Paolo".
+Abel when he was performing at São Paulo he instead of saying "I'm losing my religion everyday", he said "I think I've found my religion in São Paulo".